 These measures also enhance energy security by creating a more resilient grid.
 Furthermore, they help reduce reliance on oil, gas, and nuclear sources which have contributed to an increase in carbon dioxide emissions.

 One of the most challenging decisions homeowners must make is whether to repair or replace their heat pump.
 Sometimes, a simple fix will get your system back up and running, but more often than not, investing in a new unit will be best suited to meet your requirements.

 Every machine and home is different.
 Generally, it’s wise to get a heat pump removal and replacement when it starts showing signs of age.
 This could include decreased efficiency or higher energy bills.

 The amount of time it takes for cooling a home can also be an indicator, as older systems tend to take longer to reach desired temperatures due to leaks or other mechanical issues.
 Ask your installation expert what they’d recommend for your house or unit before any work is done, as what you’ve chosen may not be what’s best for your building.

 The greenhouse gas emissions caused by electricity-driven GSHP systems vary across different locations and in some cases exceed those from ASHPs, but you can learn more about that here.
 This distinction is more prominent in northern countries, where heating loads tend to be higher.

-Your heating pump’s lifespan depends on a few factors, including how often you maintain it, the type of unit and your climate.
+Your heat pump lifespan depends on a few factors, including how often you maintain it, the type of unit, and your climate.
 On average, heat pumps with proper care have an expected lifespan of 15 years or more.

 Generally, it’s wise to replace your pump when it reaches its expected lifespan.
 Doing so can save you money in the long run since a new system will likely be more energy-efficient than your old one.